Why We Give

 Local Outreach 2017

 Christian Cupboard Christian Cupboard Emergency Food Shelf is a local non-profit organization providing food, personal care items, and other critical resources to our neighbors in need.
 The food shelf serves approximately 550 families per month.

 Loaves and Fishes Loaves and Fishes is a non-profit, volunteer-driven agency that fulfills a basic call to feed the hungry.
 Loaves and Fishes is an on-site meal program in which King of Kings members purchase, prepare and serve an evening meal on the third Wednesday of every month at St. Matthew’s in St. Paul.
 (Average attendance 150)

-Quilters Quilts are created and donated to ministries in Honduras, Sunbeam Boys Home in Jamaica, Naomi Family Residence (Union Gospel Mission), ELCA’s Lutheran World Relief, and many other locations.
+Quilters Quilts are created and donated to ministries in Honduras, Sunbeam Boys Home in Jamaica, Naomi Family Residence (Union Gospel Mission), and ELCA’s Lutheran World Relief.

 Wapo Bible Camp Sponsorship Lake Wapogasset Lutheran Bible Camp partners with congregations to provide dynamic opportunities of faith growth and education in scripture.
 They are a Christ-centered camping and retreat center serving youth, adults, and families throughout the year.
 Camp Wapo continues to be the “summer camp” destination for so many King of Kings families and youth.